Latest Daintree Rainforest Property Rescued

 Thanks to your support the 28th block of rainforest has been rescued in the lowland Daintree Rainforest

-Update 27th March: We’ve just heard that the settlement has gone through today – thank you!
+Update 27th March: We’ve just heard that the settlement has gone through for the latest Daintree Rainforest Property rescued today – thank you!

 Cape Kimberley Wildlife Corridor, photo: Martin Stringer